 By making sure that the margin of safety – that is the actual value per share, based on your evaluation of the company minus the current stock price – is large enough, it’s almost impossible to lose money on an investment.

 For example, if you research Apple in great detail, and determine its value comes out to at least $200 per stock, while stocks are currently priced at $100, then that’s a margin of safety of 50%, which is the threshold Phil Town recommends to ensure before pressing the order button.

-You can think of this book as “Warren Buffett’s Layman Guide to Investing.”
+You can think of Rule #1 as “Warren Buffett’s Layman Guide to Investing.”
 It breaks down what Warren Buffett does in simple terms, and helps you create an investment strategy you can follow with little hassle and time investment.
 It sure won’t be your last stop in terms of personal finance, but it’s a great first step to start making more of your money.

 Thumbs up Mr. Town, great job!

 What else can you learn from the blinks?